Duality

 Insight: Condition Number in Deep Learning

-effective condition number of the loss landscape's Hessian determines how well gradient-based optimizers
+condition number of the loss landscape's Hessian determines how well gradient-based optimizers perform.
+Adam

-rather than to the originally proposed "internal covariate shift" mechanism.
-Understanding \(\kappa\) helps
+than to the originally proposed "internal covariate shift" mechanism.
+In that account, the smoothing reduces

 Interactive Duality Visualization